 • Highly optimized digital lenses for every prescription

 Anyone can opt for HD lenses and can benefit to a certain extent.
 People who have mild prescriptions and/or having good quality 20/20 vision with their glasses might not benefit much from these more expensive lenses.
 Reason behind is that the difference might not be significantly noticeable compared to those who are using stronger corrections.

 Free Form Lenses

 This is the most popular type of high-definition lenses.
 The free-form technology manufactures digitally customized lenses.
 The process involves a high-level of computer-aided design and surfacing to produce lenses for a specific prescription and frame.

-This process of designing and surfacing is more precise compared to conventional lens making as it works with 0.01 diopter power increments rather than the conventional 0.25 diopter increments.
+This process of designing and surfacing is more precise compared to conventional lens making as it works with 0.01 dioptre power increments rather than the conventional 0.25 dioptre increments.
 Think of it as fine-tuned digital lens production.
 Single-vision lenses and progressive lenses can be designed using free-form technology.

 The wearer’s eye and facial features are also taken into consideration.
 Upon selecting your frame, several measurements will be taken.
 With the selected frame, how are your lenses positioned in front of your face?
 What is the angle between the eye and the back surface of the lens relative to eye movement and head tilt?
 What is the position of the pupil in relation to the size of the frame?
 These are questions that are being considered when designing your lenses.